tabdulradi/redikka/README.md

 redikka
 =======

-Redikka is a pet project that uses Akka features to implement a Redis complient server, that should work with any redis client.
+Redikka is a pet project that uses Akka features to implement a Redis compliant server, that should work with any redis client.

 Todo
 =====